LAS VEGAS -- India may be today's hottest international IT outsourcing destination, but an expert says China is

 "In this massive onslaught of offshore outsourcing," said Brooks, "I don't think any [nations] other than China and India will become large outsourcing centers."

 As an example, he said that his company began outsourcing work to Ireland as early as 1992.
-But today, it's no longer cost-effective to do so, because of the cheaper labor that can be found in China, India
+But today, it's no longer cost-effective to do so, because of the cheaper labor that can be found in China, India and other niche countries like Russia.

 He also dampened the recent hype surrounding IT outsourcing in The Philippines, noting that its small labor pool of 10,000 IT workers will quickly cause a labor shortage there.